 In addition to the parking requirements in Article XII, the following regulations shall apply:

 The parking area shall be designed to permit vehicles to turn around on the lot.
-Backing onto a public street from off-street parking areas is prohibited.
+Backing onto a public street from parking is prohibited.

-The total parking requirement for a property may be reduced pursuant to § 143-73 if shared parking is provided or, in the case of no existing adjacent parking areas but a reserved parking area is physically possible, paved connections to the property line and cross easements are provided.
+The total parking requirement may be reduced pursuant to § 143-73 when shared parking is provided or, in the case of no existing adjacent parking areas but a reserved parking area is physically possible, paved connections to the property line and cross easements are required, and reduction will be permitted in compliance with the Township's reserve parking standards.
+If the reduced parking capacity proves to be insufficient under routine use, the full parking capacity shall be required to be installed.
 Bike racks must also be provided close to the building entry(ies).

 There shall be no parking in the front yard.

 The number of driveways onto a collector or higher-classification street, for each property under single and separate ownership at the time this article is adopted, shall be limited to one unless additional driveways are approved by the Board of Supervisors.

 Where a nonresidential use abuts a residential district, a ten-foot screening buffer pursuant to § 123-50C of the Lower Providence Township Subdivision and Land Development Ordinance shall be provided.

 All existing certified historic structure(s) or a structure(s) built prior to 1945 located on the site must be retained, maintained in a habitable condition, and reused on site in the original existing location(s).
 All pre-1945 structures must have a certificate of compliance prior to the issuance of any permit for any new construction or use.

 New buildings or building additions must have an architectural scale and character commensurate with architectural styles typical of the villages.